 As part of the conference program the Australia Academy of Science Theo Murphy Initiative will be sponsoring events dedicated to supporting ECRs and MCRs in their careers and ultimately further scientific discovery.
 For these sessions ECR / MCRs are defined as researchers including HDR students and postdocs up to 15 years post-PhD excluding career breaks, irrespective of their type of appointment or type of employer.

 The first event is a workshop, ‘Developing a Research Track Record on a Shoe String’ by Hugh Kearns from iThinkWell.
 This workshop will provide key skills that will equip EMCRs with key skills to survive, thrive and develop their track record and create research outputs that don’t cost much money.

 The second event is an EMCR Masterclass.
-A panel of international and national speakers from the Cutaneous Biology 2018 Meeting will participate in a Masterclass where they will answer questions and address topics selected by the EMCRs.
+A panel of speakers from the Cutaneous Biology 2018 Meeting including Professor Claudia Wellbrock, Professor Phil Stephens, Associate Professor Pritinder Kaur, and Associate Professor Scott Byrne will participate in a Masterclass where they will answer questions and address topics related to the MasterClass theme ‘Pathways to Success’.

 EMCR Networking Event